NDepend

 Eazfuscator.NET

-Eazfuscator.NET has a good reputation, has a very affordable pricing and has lots of fans online.
+Eazfuscator.NET has a good reputation, has an affordable pricing and has lots of fans online.
 We tried it but figured out that the tool does not provide mapping files.
-Mapping files of assemblies generated by Dotfuscator make it possible to decode production stack traces, which is essential to track production problems and fix them.
+Mapping files of assemblies generated by Dotfuscator makes it possible to decode production stack traces, which is essential to track production problems and fix them.

 • Encrypted symbols are available publicly.
-We talked with the author of Eazfuscator.NET and he is pretty certain that encrypted symbols cannot be cracked (which doesn’t sound serious in a mouth of a security expert).
-Nevertheless this approach is objectively less secure than the mapping file approach where symbols released in the wild have nothing to do with the original ones.
+We talked with the author of Eazfuscator.NET and he is pretty certain that encrypted symbols cannot be cracked (verbatim in his own words “Given a reliable crypto, a motivated hacker would not be able to come up with anything unless he has a few million years and all computational resources of the world at his disposal.
+This is just how math works – nobody can overcome that no matter how skillful they are.”).
+Nevertheless, this approach is necessarily less secure than the mapping file approach where symbols released in the wild have nothing to do with the original ones.
 Here is a quote on the page of de4dot – a tool to reverse-engineer obfuscated code “Most of the obfuscation can be completely restored (eg. string encryption), but symbol renaming is impossible to restore since the original names aren’t (usually) part of the obfuscated assembly”.
 Let’s underline that de4dot doesn’t crack Eazfuscator.NET encrypted symbols but the message is clear.
-However this post DECRYPTING EAZFUSCATOR.NET ENCRYPTED SYMBOL NAMES shows well that a private password based system to secure symbols is much less secure than a private mapping of obfuscated symbols.
+However, this post DECRYPTING EAZFUSCATOR.NET ENCRYPTED SYMBOL NAMES shows well that a private password-based system to secure symbols is much less secure than a private mapping of obfuscated symbols.

 The Eazfuscator.NET author underlined that “On the positive side there is no state in contrast to the stateful nature of mapping files.
 If you create frequent releases on a variety of build machines this may be a good point for you as it makes things easier”.

-He also added that there is no immediate plan for mapping file.
-Unfortunately this means that Eazfuscator.NET was not the right choice for us.
+He also added that there is no immediate plan for mapping files.
+Unfortunately, this means that Eazfuscator.NET was not the right choice for us.

 Babel